Azure/azure-sdk-for-python/sdk/eventgrid/azure-eventgrid/swagger/README.PYTHON_T2.md

-# Azure EventGrid Client Generation for Python
+# Azure EventGrid Client for Python

 > see https://aka.ms/autorest